matthewtodd/zmk-config/README.md

 - Removed [additional features][miryoku-additional-features] (boot, base, tap, extra, opposite, current).
 - Removed keys I didn't use (insert, RGB, power & output toggles, scroll lock).
-- Added a [Sturdy][sturdy] layer so I can play around with it!
-I may add other experimental layouts like this from time to time.
+- Added a layer for the [Sturdy][sturdy] keyboard layout!
+Colemak-DH is a very sensible default, but I'm curious what I might learn from other experimental layouts like this.

 ## Things I might try someday